Shakespeare Schools Festival - Malawi

 Subsequently Mr. Alexander Suebsaeng (KA 2009 - 2011) and Mlles.
 Daisy Belfield and Alice Ludlow (KA 2012 - 2014 and 2017) directed plays that were enjoyed within the school.

-Both Mr. Richard Hewitt and Mr. William Parker met Ms. Kseniya Filinova-Bruton, founder and director of the Shakespeare Schools Festival - South Africa, in Cape Town (2014 and 2017).
+Mr. Richard Hewitt met Ms. Kseniya Filinova-Bruton, founder and director of the Shakespeare Schools Festival - South Africa, in Cape Town (2014).
 She has extended every encouragement and support.
 Although the Malawi Festival is independent, we are delighted to consider ourselves part of a larger 'Southern African' Festival.

 Festivals 2017 - 2019